p4lcsi/scalable-snort-gwlb-cicd/README.md

 **How can I add my own rules?**

-1. [Connect to your CodeCommit repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html) via some dev environment (I would recommend VSCode)
+1. Connect your development environment such as VSCode to your [CodeCommit repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-connect.html)
 2. Open the [local.rules](Dockerfiles/snort/local.rules)
 3. Add a new custom rule in a new line based on snort3 rule format as per [Rule Writers Guide to Snort3](https://snort-org-site.s3.amazonaws.com/production/document_files/files/000/000/596/original/Rules_Writers_Guide_to_Snort_3_Rules.pdf?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAU7AK5ITMJQBJPARJ%2F20220610%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20220610T081428Z&X-Amz-Expires=172800&X-Amz-SignedHeaders=host&X-Amz-Signature=683a042437f9d2bf054799210cadb28c67f96580fdc6b8490280417e3c89eadb)
 4. Once you've created your new rule - save and commit to the CodeCommit repository - which will kick-off a codepipeline process - and the new rule file will be deployed in couple of minutes to your environment.